labbces/sugarcaneESTs/README.md

-# sugarcaneESTs
+# SugarcaneESTs
-Transcript expression acronss diverse EST libraries from PMID:14613979
+Transcript expression across diverse EST libraries from PMID:1461397

+## Methods

+Sugarcane ESTs were downloaded from NCBI, separated by library and then expression values were computed for each transcript in each library with Salmon 1.8.0 againt the SUCEST transcript assembly.